chainguard-dev/edu/content/chainguard/migration/migrating-node.md

 CMD ["node", "app.js"]
 ```

-If you've cloned out the GitHub repository, you can build this image with:
+If you've cloned the GitHub repository, you can build this image with:

 ```
 docker build -t node-multi-image -f Dockerfile-multi .